What Is Berberine?

 Another form, called berberine phytosome, combines the extract with phospholipid fat to enhance absorption when taken on an empty stomach.

 Dihydroberberine, detailed below, is a downstream metabolite that promises to be better absorbed and more potent than traditional forms.
+This synthetic form is not found in nature.

 How To Increase Berberine Absorption